Nominating and Governance Committee

 The Committee shall:

-- Develop and recommend to the Board for its approval a set of corporate governance guidelines.
-At least annually, the Committee shall review the corporate governance guidelines and recommend to the Board appropriate changes to the corporate governance guidelines.
+• At least annually, the Committee shall review the corporate governance guidelines and recommend to the Board any changes to the corporate governance guidelines.

-- Assume the responsibility to comply with applicable requirements as established by the SEC and NASDAQ or other governing regulatory authority regarding director qualifications and independence requirements and corporate governance best practices.
+• Assume the responsibility to comply with applicable requirements as established by the U.S. Securities and Exchange Commission and Nasdaq or other governing regulatory authority regarding director qualifications and independence requirements and corporate governance best practices.

 - Financial Expert